ThreatDudes/simple-realtime-rss/README.md

 # simple-realtime-rss
-The simplest realtime RSS feed server
+The simplest realtime RSS feed server.
+No bot Oauth or anything!

 ## Installing